 A useful rule of thumb is to select a flat that is within your means.

-After booking a flat, applicants will be invited to sign the Agreement for Lease within 4 months and pay a 10% downpayment (if taking a loan from HDB or not taking a loan) or 20% downpayment (if taking a loan from the banks or financial institutions) using their cash and/or CPF savings, along with the stamp fees and legal fees.
+After booking a flat, applicants will be invited to sign the Agreement for Lease and collect the keys to the flat within 9 months and pay a 10% downpayment (if taking a loan from HDB or not taking a loan) or 20% downpayment (if taking a loan from the banks or financial institutions) using their cash and/or CPF savings, along with the stamp fees and legal fees.
 The balance of the purchase price will have to be paid when applicants are invited to collect the keys to the new flat.